RS Components announces launch of RS PRO Facilities Maintenance Solutions

 All products in the RS PRO Facilities Maintenance range have high in-stock availability and have been through rigorous testing processes to ensure reliability to meet design and compliance specifications.
 They are covered by the RS PRO Seal of Approval and come with a three-year warranty.

-"The RS PRO range increases the breadth and depth of choice for customers seeking facilities maintenance products that meet design and compliance specifications, at a competitive price," said Eileen Yap, Country General Manager, RS Singapore and SEA Export.
+"The RS PRO range increases the breadth and depth of choice for customers seeking facilities maintenance products that meet design and compliance specifications, at a competitive price," said George Santiago, General Manager, Philippines, RS Components.
 "We offer a huge variety of products for different applications to keep facilities and buildings operating efficiently and safely and help keep businesses running smoothly."

-The expanded RS PRO Facilities Maintenance range of products is now shipping to Singapore.
+The expanded RS PRO Facilities Maintenance range of products is now shipping to the Philippines.